-"Hi, the blog is about everything that I can think and could write about.
-Today time, technology is on a continuous up-gradation either you walk with them or be out of the way."
+"Hi, the blog is about everything that I can think and could write.
+Today time, technology is on a continuous up-gradation either you walk with or be out of the way."

 Thursday, 18 July 2013

 CASE STUDY OF 'FORD': HOW THEY USED SOCIAL MEDIA AS A MARKETING PLATFORM